Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 He does a little more searching and learns that a decent daily calorie deficit is 500 calories.

-Eat 500 calories less then he burns in a typical day without working out.
+Eat 500 calories less then he burns in a typical day, without working out.

-The thought of only being able to eat 1,400 calories a day scares Willy because he knows that’s the equivalent of eating just 4 chocolate chip cookie dough cookies.
+The thought of only being able to eat 1,400 calories a day scares Willy, because he knows that’s the equivalent of eating just 4 chocolate chip cookie dough cookies.

-He decides to add in some exercise in the form of walking on the treadmill.
+Based on this, Willy decides to add in some exercise in the form of walking on the treadmill.

-Willy hears about a unique and fun type of workout style called Afterburn Training that combines weight lifting and cardio to really boost your metabolism, burn fat, all while building lean muscle.
+Willy hears about a unique and fun type of workout style called Afterburn Training, that combines weight lifting and cardio to really boost your metabolism, burn fat, all while building lean muscle.

-Not only did the time fly by, but he feels young and athletic, and actually enjoyed the workout.
+Not only did the time fly by, but he feels young and athletic, and he actually enjoyed the workout.

 After doing the experiments, Willy looks at each strategy carefully.